Certified Education Center Network

 - FREE annual subscription to FMA’s Metal Fabrication Basics Certificate exam for students.

 - Complimentary registration for CEC Council members at the annual T.E.A.M.
 Summit, an annual event produced by the CEC Council

-- Complimentary registration at FMA/TPA conference events for CEC teaching faculty (co-sponsored events such as the FABTECH conference not applicable)
+- Complimentary registration at FMA conference events for CEC teaching faculty (co-sponsored events such as the FABTECH conference not applicable)

 - Complimentary subscription to all FMA trade publications for your school’s library

-- A 20% discount on all training and resource materials purchased through the FMA Store and free evaluation copies of materials being considered for classroom use as available
+- A 20% discount on all training and resource materials purchased through FMA’s store and free evaluation copies of materials being considered for classroom use as available

 - Fabrication curriculum support, as available

 - Assistance with contacts to secure fabrication equipment on consignment or as donations

 - Preference given to scholarship applicants for NBT scholarship program

 Dues for CECs cover all manufacturing-related faculty and staff members: